lindgrengroup/longitudinal_primarycare/adiposity/scripts/manuscript/README.md

-# The common genetic architecture of adult obesity change
+# The genetic architecture of changes in adiposity during adulthood

 Code for analyses in pre-printed article here -